chenchih/Env_Setup_Note/Terminal/ohmyzsh/Mac/Readme.md

 brew install --cask font-meslo-lg-nerd-font
 ```

+There's an alternative to download nerd font by this [nerdfont url](https://www.nerdfonts.com)

 If you like other nerd font you can search with this command that perfer you:
 ```
 brew search nerd